-As part of The Humane Society of Canada's Disaster Relief, Rescue and Recovery Program, we monitor the Canadian Hurricane Centre, NASA and the US National Weather Service for up to date information on now Post-tropical storm Harvey and developing Hurricane Irma.
+As part of The Humane Society of Canada's Disaster Relief, Rescue and Recovery Program, we monitor the Canadian Hurricane Centre, NASA and the US National Weather Service for up to date information on developing Hurricane Dorian.

-"Disaster relief, rescue and recovery for animals who are often the forgotten victims of disasters begins with planning and preparedness," says HSC Executive Director, Michael O’Sullivan, who has experience working in disaster and war zones around the world and is currently in Florida working to protect animals.
+"Disaster relief, rescue and recovery for animals who are often the forgotten victims of disasters begins with planning and preparedness," says HSC Executive Director, Michael O’Sullivan, who has experience working in disaster and war zones around the world working to protect animals.
 "We advocate disaster relief planning and preparedness to reduce the risk of injury and loss to animals," says O'Sullivan.

-As of 3.00 pm on Wednesday, September 6th, Irma has made landfall in the Caribbean.
-Click to see a storm trajectory for Irma.
-We have contacted shelters and animal protection organizations in the Caribbean in order to offer our help and assistance.
+As of 12:00 pm on Monday, September 2nd, the Bahamas is feeling the effects of Hurricane Dorian which is expected to track along the Florida coast over the coming days.
+Click to see a storm trajectory for Dorian.
+We have contacted shelters and animal protection organizations in Florida in order to offer our help and assistance.

 Based upon our experience and that of many others, we know that prevention saves lives.
 Nowhere is this more evident that by comparing the actions of government officials in Texas and Florida.
-In the aftermath of one of the worst natural disasters in recent history, a multimillion dollar rescue was mounted after Hurricane Harvey devastated communities in its path.
-In the wake of Harvey, tens of thousands of dogs, cats, rabbits and other small animals, birds, horses and farm animals were and are still at risk, and continue to suffer from a wide range of physical and psychological trauma.
+In the aftermath of one of the worst natural disasters in recent history, a multimillion-dollar rescue was mounted after Hurricane Harvey devastated communities in its path.
+In the wake of Harvey, tens of thousands of dogs, cats, rabbits and other small animals, birds, horses and farm animals were at risk, and suffered from a wide range of physical and psychological trauma.
 The Humane Society of Canada has created the following to help ensure that you and your animal companions are prepared and cared for in the event of any disaster.